Accepting Those Who Are Different

 - Epitaph of Leonard P Matlovich

-When is the last time you made a genuine effort to understand someone who subscribes to a different belief system from yourself?
-Can you concede that that person may have a kernel of truth you don’t possess?
+We often judge others to be ‘wrong’ when they hold beliefs different from us.
+This include beliefs about religion, or science, or human nature in general.
+When is the last time you made a genuine effort to understand someone with a different belief system from yours?
+Can you concede that they may have a kernel of truth you don’t possess?

 With more people living and working outside their own countries and culture, the difficulties of adjusting to a different culture are increasingly apparent today.
 It can be challenging to accept that others have a different way of doing things, and that your way is not necessarily the best way.

 On a more personal level, do you accept those with different personality types from yours?
-If you are a driven choleric, do you find a phlegmatic person ‘lazy’ or can you appreciate his laid-back calmness?
-If you are serious and melancholic, are you annoyed by the bubbly sanguine’s non-stop chatter or are you glad that she brings life to the project?
+If you are a driven choleric, do you find a laid-back person lazy?

 Closer to home, can you accept that your spouse or partner is different from you?
 Can you truly accept this and see them for who they are instead of who you want them to be?

-11 Responses to “Accepting Those Who Are Different”
+11 replies on “Accept Those Who Are Different”

 What a great post Daphne and such a timely reminder on what could turn out to be an historic day for US elections.
 It’s frightening to think how it was only such a short time ago that even the idea of a black president would have been unthinkable.
 Thank goodness we are living in different times, and I hope there will come a day when people are simply respected and accepted for who they are regardless of race, gender, sexuality, beliefs, etc. Spending part of each year in Cape Town, (which is known as the pink capital by some) I have many gay friends, and yet some of my UK friends don’t know any gay people so, for some (luckily a v small minority), they find that hard to understand.
 That’s no one’s fault, indeed it’s often a case of ignorance or fear of the unknown.